6 Ways to Avoid the Temptation of Retail Therapy

 And if your budget can accommodate a little fun money (and be realistic — could your emergency fund use extra cash right now?), write that amount on the sticky note so you know your monthly limit.

-Once you make your list of necessary items, stick to it.
+So make a list of necessary items, and then stick to it.

 Keep your list next to your computer (right next to the budget sticky!) so you can refer back to it when that pop-up ad tempts you into buying yet another pair of sunglasses.
 I don’t care that those aviators are never on sale — you don’t need them.